lv042/Weather-Wizard/docs/creation.md

 - Glue the components in the casing with hot glue

-- More accurate printing quality
+- More accurate printing quality, could be achieved by printing with a smaller nozzle size

 #### Reached Requirements